infinit/elle/das/readme.md

 DAS_SYMBOL(title);
 DAS_SYMBOL(artist);

-/// Declare a Record class with struct Record
+/// Declare a Record class with a title and an artist. struct Record
 {
   std::string title;